Psychiatrists in 02462

 Dr. Malini Prabhu is a Board-Certified Adult Psychiatrist with over 20 years of clinical experience.
 She provides comprehensive psychiatric assessments and offers evidence-based medication management for a broad spectrum of psychiatric and psychological disorders.

-Dr. Prabhu brings a wealth of expertise to her practice, having trained and worked across three continents—Asia, Europe, and North America.
+Dr. Prabhu brings a wealth of expertise to her practice with her diverse training background.
 She completed her psychiatry residency in the United Kingdom in 2005 and is a Member of the Royal College of Psychiatrists (MRCPsych), with Fellow of Royal College of Psychiatrists (FRCPsych)since 2010.

 Dr. Malini Prabhu is a Board-Certified Adult Psychiatrist with over 20 years of clinical experience.
 She provides comprehensive psychiatric assessments and offers evidence-based medication management for a broad spectrum of psychiatric and psychological disorders.

-Dr. Prabhu brings a wealth of expertise to her practice, having trained and worked across three continents—Asia, Europe, and North America.
+Dr. Prabhu brings a wealth of expertise to her practice with her diverse training background.
 She completed her psychiatry residency in the United Kingdom in 2005 and is a Member of the Royal College of Psychiatrists (MRCPsych), with Fellow of Royal College of Psychiatrists (FRCPsych)since 2010.

 More Psychiatrists Nearby